tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ You can blend in with your surroundings, becoming effectively invisible as long as you don’t move or attack.
 If a foe knows where you stopped to become invisible, your miss chance against their attacks is only 25% instead of the usual 50%.

 **Quirk:** Insects, when prepared correctly, add much-needed crunch to any dish.
 Share this culinary discovery with your friends.

 ---

+#### Chemise of Dusk

+Gain a +2 bonus to all defenses against ranged attacks at night or while you’re underground.
+This stacks with other magic item bonuses.

+**Quirk:** Takes cat naps.

+---